tonis2/zig-postgres/README.md

 -----

-Clone this repository into your ziglang project `/dependencies` folder, and add the following lines into your project `build.zig`
+Add this repository as submodule `git submodule add git@github.com:tonis2/zig-postgres.git /dependencies`

+Add following code lines into your project `build.zig`

 This code adds the package and links required libraries.